 In addition to the problems with an increase in insulin resistance, the release of insulin by the pancreas may also be defective and suboptimal.
 In fact, there is a known steady decline in beta cell production of insulin in type 2 diabetes that contributes to worsening glucose control.
 (This is a major factor for many patients with type 2 diabetes who ultimately require insulin therapy.)
 Finally, the liver in these patients continues to produce glucose through a process called gluconeogenesis despite elevated glucose levels.
 The control of gluconeogenesis becomes compromised.

-While it is said that type 2 diabetes occurs mostly in individuals over 30 years old and the incidence increases with age, we are seeing an alarming number patients with type 2 diabetes who are barely in their teen years.
+While it is said that type 2 diabetes occurs mostly in individuals over 30 years old and the incidence increases with age, an alarming number of patients with type 2 diabetes are barely in their teen years.
 Most of these cases are a direct result of poor eating habits, higher body weight, and lack of exercise.